New Zealand Shocked By 'Unprecedented Violence' of Mosque Shooting. What Are its Gun Laws?

 New Zealand allows anyone 18 and older who has applied for or already has a firearms license to apply for a permit that allows possession of a military-style semi-automatic firearm.
 Anyone over the age of 16 can obtain a firearms license, which permits owing or using a rifle or shotgun.
 Permits are granted following background checks, and applicants are required to attend a gun safety talk and take a test, according to the Morning Herald.

 The deadly attack on the mosques has sparked conversation over how New Zealand will address its gun laws going forward.
+New Zealand’s Deputy Prime Minister Winston Peters told the New Zealand Herald that the current gun law are set to be reviewed, and will be regarded with greater intensity in the wake of the shootings.

+“There is no doubt we need to readjust how we think about security,” Peters said.

 Former New Zealand Prime Minister Helen Clark said the current gun law can be “undoubtedly” improved in an interview with the Australian Broadcasting Corporation.

 “Personally, I would be surprised if the New Zealand parliament didn’t accept that challenge head-on to strengthen the law,” she said.
 “I think we could do better and a tragedy like this brings that forward as a priority.”